Pediatric Vaccines Approved and in Distribution

 Testing is still available.
 The demand for tests is increasing along with the number of positive cases due to the Omicron variant.
 To find a test, visit https://www.vdh.virginia.gov/coronavirus/protect-yourself/covid-19-testing/covid-19-testing-sites/ or call your local pharmacies.
 WPHD offers free COVID testing at scheduled events as resources as available and publicizes those events via news media, social media, web site, and fliers.

-Everyone in Virginia age 12 or older is eligible for the COVID-19 vaccine.
-It is no longer necessary to pre-register for a vaccine appointment.
-No se requiere preinscripción.
-Instead, you can search for the nearest appointments and choose a date/time that works best.
-Visit Vaccines.gov and type in your zip code.
+Everyone in Virginia age 6 months or older is eligible for the COVID-19 vaccine.
+You can search for the nearest appointments and choose a date/time that works best.
+Visit Vaccines.gov or vaccinefinder.org and type in your zip code.
 You may also be able to select which brand of vaccine you receive.
 You can also text your zipcode to 438829 to find a vaccine near you.

 You can also contact the Virginia COVID Information Center, 1-877-VAX-IN-VA (1-877-829-4682) • 8am-6pm Monday-Friday.
 The call center can help you find available vaccination clinics near you, answer questions about vaccination and other COVID-19 topics, and more. / El centro de llamadas puede ayudarlo a encontrar clínicas de vacunación disponibles cerca de usted, responder preguntas sobre vacunación y otros temas de COVID-19, y más.